Lawrence Hamilton

-Lawrence Hamilton is a political theorist and the SA-UK Bilateral Research Chair in Political Theory at the University of the Witwatersrand, and the University of Cambridge, UK, which he has held since March 2016.

-He became a full professor at the age of 36 and he has been a full professor of political studies at the University of the Witwatersrand since 2014.
-Prior to that he was a full professor at the University of Johannesburg, and senior lecturer and associate professor at the University of KwaZulu-Natal.
+Lawrence Hamilton (born 1972) is a political theorist and the SA-UK Bilateral Research Chair in Political Theory at the University of the Witwatersrand,and the University of Cambridge, which he has held since March 2016.
+He became a full professor at the age of 36 and he has been a full professor of political studies< at the University of the Witwatersrand since 2014.
+Before that he was a full professor at the University of Johannesburg, and senior lecturer and associate professor at the University of KwaZulu-Natal.
+He is the only political scientist to receive an A-rating from the South African National Research Foundation (NRF).

-In Johannesburg and Cambridge he teaches and researches on various topics in political theory, South African politics and the history of political and economic thought.

-He is the only political scientist ever to receive an A-rating from the South African National Research Foundation (NRF).

 Hamilton contributes to rethinking political theory from the perspective of the global South.
 His research interests include topics in contemporary political theory such as states, power, representation, freedom, needs, rights, resistance, democracy, markets, development and political judgment.
 These are all informed by real world politics — particularly in the global South — as well as the history of political thought, South African politics, political economy and global intellectual history.

 Academic career

-Hamilton received his PhD from Cambridge University in 2001, where his thesis ‘The Significance of Need: A Political Conception was supervised by Professor Raymond Geuss and Professor Amartya Sen and was nominated for the Sir Ernest Barker Prize for best UK dissertation in political theory.
+Hamilton received his PhD from Cambridge University in 2001, where his thesis "The Significance of Need: A Political Conception" was supervised by Raymond Geuss and Amartya Sen. It was nominated for the Sir Ernest Barker Prize for best UK dissertation in political theory.
 Following his PhD, he went on to be the Mellon Junior Research Fellow at Clare Hall, Cambridge.

-Since then he has had a thriving academic career, delivering keynote addresses and speaking at colloquia across the world.
-He has worked at six universities on three continents and has held visiting positions in Salvador, Caracas and Cape Town.